Vosshall Lab Members

 Matt studied biochemistry and molecular genetics in Australia, receiving a B Sc from the University of Adelaide and PhD from the University of New South Wales.
 He subsequently undertook postdocs in Jack Pronk's laboratory at the Technical University of Delft in Holland and in Linda Partridge's lab at University College London.
 Matt now has his own lab at UCL studying nutrition and ageing in Drosophila and is funded by the Royal Society and BBSRC.

 Marina earned a BFA (summa cum laude) in studio art and psychology from New York University in 2013.
-She is volunteering to support The Rockefeller University Smell Study, directed by Andreas Keller.
+She is volunteering to support The Rockefeller University Smell Study, directed by Andreas Keller, for which she also serves as a consultant.

 Nilay Yapici Ph.D.

 Nilay earned her BA in molecular biology and genetics from Bogazici University in Turkey and went on to earn a PhD in 2008 at Vienna University where she worked with Barry Dickson at the Institute of Molecular Pathology.
 In Barry's lab she worked on the post-mating response of female flies and discovered the receptor for sex peptide.
 She is a 2009 recipient of a Human Frontier Science Program Postdoctoral Fellowship.
-In the Vosshall lab, she is working on feeding behavior in the fly.
+In the Vosshall lab, she is working on feeding behavior in the fly, including the development of a new method to measure high resolution, real-time food intake in Drosophila.
 (Photo: Ronniedavidphotography.com, 2011)

 Meg Younger Ph.D.